hfahrudin/orkes/docs/source/getting_started/intro.rst

 Introduction
 ===============

-Built for developers who need total control, Orkes is a low-abstraction, lightweight, Python library focused on (not limited) orchestrating agentic workflows.
-It combines the ability to deeply customize core components with native observation tools, allowing you to monitor execution and inspect agentic behavior in real-time.
+Built for developers who need total control, Orkes is a low-abstraction, lightweight, Python library for orchestrating complex workflows.
+While it is well-suited for agentic systems, its core focus is on providing a general-purpose graph-based framework that combines deep customization with native observation tools.
 Orkes provides the transparency required to move complex systems from experimental hacks to reliable, observable environments.

 Background
 ----------